networkoptix/nx_open/build.md

   eval "$(pyenv init -)"
   ```

-Install the build and runtime dependencies specified in `readme.md` of the particular branch
+Install the build and runtime dependencies specified in `readme.md` of the particular branch.
-using the `brew install` command.

 NOTE: Xcode Command Line Tools package is installed automatically together with Homebrew.